Our Credentialing Process

 6. Maintain the Certification

 Recertification is required every three years, with ongoing requirements to maintain your credentials in good standing.
-This is primarily accomplished through continuing professional education [CPE] credits.
+This is primarily accomplished through continuing professional education (CPE) credits.
 More information on qualifying CPEs will be available upon certification.
 All certfications also require an annual maintenance fee.
-For more details, please visit our certification pages for SSCP, CAP, CSSLP, CISSP or CCFP.
+For more details, please visit our certification pages for CISSP, SSCP, CAP, CSSLP, CCFP or HCISPP.

 Passing candidates will be randomly selected and audited by (ISC)² prior to issuance of any certificate.
 Multiple certifications may result in a candidate being audited more than once.